The Latest UK Car Insurance Costs & Statistics

 Vehicle Type

-Cars in the UK are categorised into insurance groups (1-50), influencing premiums based on factors like performance, repair costs, and safety.
-Some general trends include:
+Cars in the UK are categorised into insurance groups (1-50), which reflect risk based on performance, repair costs and safety.
+Generally:

-• Hatchbacks in Group 1 cars are the cheapest to insure but have the least power.
+• Hatchbacks in Group 1 - 4 are the cheapest to insure and usually the least powerful.

 • Saloons and 4x4s typically have higher insurance premiums.
 Saloons often come with more powerful engines and higher repair costs, while 4x4s are pricier due to their size and potential off-road damage risks.